actions-workshop/actions-workshop/docs/005-deployment-azure-issue-ops.md

-# Part 5 - Deployment
+# Part 5 - Deployment: Azure IssueOps

 In a previous lab, you used GitHub Actions to package an application into a Docker image and publish that package to the GitHub Container registry.
 The next step in a classic continuous delivery process is to **deploy** the application.